Storing Foods Correctly Will Also Reduce The Potential For

 2. Maintain Dryness

 Moisture fuels bacterial growth.
-Consider this: use airtight containers or vacuum‑sealed bags to keep food dry.
+Day to day, use airtight containers or vacuum‑sealed bags to keep food dry.
 After washing produce, pat it dry or use a salad spinner before placing it in the fridge.

 3. Prevent Cross‑Contamination